A long, steep hike on a well-built trail to a vast alpine meadow. Golden’s answer to the Grouse Grind.

 Trail

-The trail is obvious and easy to follow for most of its length.
+For most of its length, the trail is obvious and easy to find.
 There are three spots where there might be confusion, which are detailed here.
 There is also minor braiding in spots, but the trails rejoin quickly. [read more]

 A bit further up, the trail splits and the signs explain the choice: move along the ledges, with views, or take the shortcut.
 It really doesn’t matter.
 Other than that, there is nothing to confuse you.
 Just keep on grinding up the hill.
 There are a couple of viewpoints along the way.
 One viewpoint, at about 1800 metres, is also marked with a sign, and means you are about two thirds of the way there.